About the Fastly WAF dashboard

 |Total parameter length||Maximum length of all parameters passed in the query string and request body.|

 |Warning anomaly score||Configured warning anomaly score.
 Rules using the warning severity will increment scores using this value.|

 |XSS threshold||Configured XSS threshold.
 Action is taken when rules that trigger Cross-Site Scripting (XSS) violations exceed the threshold.|

-About the All WAF services page
+About the Thresholds and scores page

 Back to Top